dividedby-0/dividedby-0/README.md

-# Ciao, I'm Alessandro, and I'm a self-taught web craftsman with a passion for all things geek 👓
+# Ciao, I'm Alessandro

+I am a self-taught web craftsman with a passion for technology and [non-fiction books](https://www.goodreads.com/user/show/4365596-alessandro) 👓📚

 ### 🛠️ Tech I have worked with
+Here are a few things I've picked up along my learning journey.

 #### Programming and markup languages